-• Recommendation: Residency Considerations: The City should consider creating a residency requirement to ensure that current and former San Francisco residents who have experienced over policing and have difficulty accessing living wage jobs are the first to benefit from this program.
-Because of the size of San Francisco's market, and in the interest of ensuring a tempered rollout of new activity, prioritizing residency will allow current and former residents to benefit first from this opportunity: Los Angeles requires residency for no less than 5 accumulative years, with no less than 70% meeting this requirements, and Oakland requires residency for no less than 10 years.
-Finding 2: Adult-use cannabis permitting shou sufficient opportunity to take advantage of th well-resourced applicants.
-It should incentiviz necessary. e program and are not crowded out by more Recommendation: Prioritization Considerations: The City should consider a prioritized permit A faster approval process ensures process to assist Equity Applicants. applicants are not crowded out by more well-resourced applicants.
+on: Residency consider creating a residency ensure that current and neisco residents who have er policing and have difficulty wage jobs are the first to is program.
+Because of the size of San Francisco's market, and in the interest of ensuring a tempered rollout of new activity, prioritizing residency will allow current and former residents to benefit first from this opportunity: Los Angeles requires residency for no less than 5 accumulative years, with no less than 70% meeting this requirements, and Oakland requires residency for no less than 10 years. on: Prioritization Considerations: consider a prioritized permit t Equity Applicants.
+A faster approval process ensures applicants are not crowded out by more well-resourced applicants.
 Permitting conditions could prevent well- resourced competitors from crowding out potential equity applicants.
-D Prioritization approaches need to be considered in the context of overall tiering and phasing strategies to ensure Recommendation: Phasing The City should consider permitting phases desired outcomes for equity applicants.
-Recommendation: Phasing Considerations : The City should consider permitting phases that layer frameworks in succession.
-The City should complete an analysis on each phase and this analysis should advise policy adjustments to the Equity Program framework, permitting process, and geographic distribution for the next phase.
-As currently proposed, in 2018, only 1) Equity Applicants, 2) existing operators, and 3) operators who were operating in compliance with the Compassionate Use Act but were forced to cease activities due to federal enforcement, are eligible to apply for permits.
+Prioritization approaches need to be considered in the context of overall tiering and phasing strategies to ensure desired outcomes for equity applicants. consider permitting phases consider permitting phases consider permitting phases As currently proposed, in 2018, only 1) Equity Applicants, 2) existing operators, and 3) operators who were operating in compliance with the Compassionate Use Act but were forced to cease activities due to federal enforcement, are eligible to apply for permits.
 Existing medical businesses should be permitted in initial permitting phase(s) to ensure continued access to medicinal cannabis for patients.
-An overly complex program could delay permit issuance.
-In a one-for-one model, there is potential for a bottleneck in licensing if insufficient

-· · · · numbers of equity-eligible individuals - Doopiit mondation.
-Dation apply.
-Recommendation: Ratios considerations: The City should, at a minimum, mandate a requisite humber/percentage of equity applicants to new applicants during permitting phases. • As currently proposed, new general applicants are not eligible for permits in 2018, with the exception of businesses that were previously shut down through federal enforcement.
+An overly complex program could delay permit Issuance. cannabis An overly numbers of equity-eligible individuals ┢ Distanti in latera apply.
+Considerations: Recommendation: Ratios Considerations: The City should, at a minimum, mandate a requisite number/percentage of equity applicants to new applicants during permitting phases. • As currently proposed, new general applicants are not eligible for permits in 2018, with the exception of businesses that were previously shut down through federal enforcement.
 As such, only Equity Applicants will be eligible for new permits in year one.
-Both Oakland and Los Angeles have implemented or proposed a one-for-one licensing framework during the initial permitting phase that ensures 50% equity applicant participation to every new business.
-Recommendation: Provisional Approval Considerations: For Equity Applicants, the City should allow for provisional approval of a permit prior to the applicant securing real estate for their operation.
-Provisional approval of a permittee could help the applicant overcome potential financial barriers to entry by providing investors with more certainty to back that applicant and incentivize investors to provide adequate capital for a physical location.
-Recommendation: CB3P for Retail Applicants Considerations: The City should consider extending the Community Business Priority Processing Program to Equity Applicants, specifically retail applicants, to allow for a fast tracked and streamlined Conditional Use review process.
+Both Oakland and Los Angeles have Implemented or proposed a one-for-one licensing framework during the initial permitting phase that ensures 50% equity applicant participation to every new business. · Recommendation: Provisional Approval Considerations: · · · For Equity Applicants, the City should allow for provisional approval of a permit prior to the applicant securing real estate for their operation.
+Provisional approval of a permittee could help the applicant overcome potential financial barriers to entry by providing investors with more certainty to back. that applicant and incentivize investors to provide adequate capital for a physical location. Ī Recommendation: CB3P for Retail Applicants Considerations: The City should consider extending the Community Business Priority Processing Program to Equity Applicants, specifically retail applicants, to allow for a fast tracked and streamlined Conditional Use review process.
 The CB3P program would provide applicants with time savings and more clear timelines.
-Recommendation: Amnesty Program Considerations: The City should consider developing pathways, such as an amnesty program, to encourage existing nonconforming businesses - many of which are small operators who may qualify as Equity Applicants - to transition to the legal market in 2018.
+Recommendation: Amnesty Program Considerations: ÷.
+The City should consider developing pathways, such as an amnesty program, to encourage existing nonconforming businesses - many of which are small operators who may gualify as Equity Applicants - to transition to the legal market in 2018.
 Ensuring continued operation could mean the operator faces fewer barriers to enter the regulated market.